rabbitmq/tls-gen/README.md

 ## Usage

-### Generation
+### Generation (root CA)

-To generate a CA, client and server private key/certificate pairs, run `make` with `PASSWORD` environment variable providing the passphrase:
+To generate a CA, client and server private key/certificate pairs, run `make` from the `basic` directory with `PASSWORD` environment variable providing the passphrase:

-    cd [path to tls-gen repository]
+    cd [path to tls-gen repository]/basic
     # pass a password using the PASSWORD env variable
     PASSWORD=bunnies make
     # results will be under the ./result directory